christopherchai/Easy-Travel-Docker-for-Partner-Enablement/README.md

 ## Pre-requisites
 1. You need an AWS account.
 If you don't have one [get one here.](https://aws.amazon.com/)
 2. You need a Dynatrace Account.
-Get your [Free SaaS Trial here!](http://bit.ly/dtsaastrial)
+Get your [Free SaaS Trial here!](http://bit.ly/dtsaastrial) If you already have one, then please proceed to use that instead of signing up a new tenant.

 ## Launch an EC2 Instance with EasyTravel Docker
 In this lab we will launch an EC2 instance with built-in Docker application.